St. Mary’s N.S.

 It will be reviewed again in 2010

-A copy of the policy will be sent to all parents in March 2008.
+A copy of the policy will be put on the school website.